bridge2food/plenitude/content/conference.md

   As the project concludes, we’re thrilled to showcase the results of this transformative journey and host keynote speakers driving innovation and sustainability in the bio-based industry.

-  Join us for this exciting Final Conference, co-located with Bridge2Food Europe, and **FREE** for stakeholders, professionals, and academics eager to learn more and make an impact.

-  **Register today!**
 memberSectionTitle: |-
   ## Meet our